Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-BWn3_s89tYE.md

 ### Transcript

-> been here forever uh all right this is a cool slide let's just uh go straight to simon's twitter
+> been here forever, all right this is a cool slide let's just, go straight to simon's twitter
 >
 > [Laughter]
 >
-> we were testing uh i believe the i don't know if it's a rag doll on the on the i think it was it was the shark shank i think this is it yeah zapper yeah yeah yeah because it wasn't it wasn't hitting the the hogs at one point it wouldn't work all right i was helping the game so yeah i remember specifically that like i'd walk in on uh stefan who's the programmer that made most of this stuff like he just sit like constantly hitting this dead hog over and over and over again i'm just looking at him like man that is that is macabre yeah yeah it's just generally great whenever bigger tests new animations or anything just over and over and over and i was sitting i was sitting basically next to uh next to him for a while uh just whenever i watched over just looking at that it was a lot of fun yeah yeah rip that looks like insanity
+> we were testing, i believe the i don't know if it's a rag doll on the on the i think it was it was the shark shank i think this is it yeah zapper yeah yeah yeah because it wasn't it wasn't hitting the the hogs at one point it wouldn't work all right i was helping the game so yeah i remember specifically that like i'd walk in on, stefan who's the programmer that made most of this stuff like he just sit like constantly hitting this dead hog over and over and over again i'm just looking at him like man that is that is macabre yeah yeah it's just generally great whenever bigger tests new animations or anything just over and over and over and i was sitting i was sitting basically next to, next to him for a while, just whenever i watched over just looking at that it was a lot of fun yeah yeah rip that looks like insanity